gtchax/raddit/README.md

 # Raddit

-A simple Reddit like app built on riby on rails.
+A simple Reddit like app built with ruby on rails.